 Dr. Dart is a physician specializing in emergency medicine and toxicology.
 Since 1992, he has served as the Director of RMPDS.
 He provides executive oversight for all operations of RMPDS, including the Poison Center, Drug Safety, NurseLine and Research & Consulting.
 Dr. Dart also is the Executive Director of Researched Abuse, Diversion, and Addiction-Related Surveillance (RADARS®) System – a premier network for monitoring prescription opioid and stimulant abuse, whose data assists pharmaceutical companies in fulfillment of their regulatory obligations such as risk evaluation and mitigation strategies (REMS).
 Dr. Dart has much experience in drug safety surveillance efforts; specifically in characterizing and monitoring the safety of pediatric cough & cold products, over-the-counter analgesics and laundry unit dosage products (pods).
 Dr. Dart has published more than 250 papers and chapters as well as served as editor for the book The 5-Minute Toxicology Consult and the 3rd edition of Medical Toxicology.
 In 2002, he was recognized with a special citation from the Commissioner of the U.S. Food and Drug Administration.
 He was the 2004 recipient of the American College of Medical Toxicology Matthew J. Ellenhorn Award for Excellence in Medical Toxicology.
 He is the 2017 recipient of the AACT Career Achievement Award.
 He also serves as a Deputy Editor of the medical journal Annals of Emergency Medicine and is past-president of the American Association of Poison Control Centers.

-Christopher Hoyte, MD – Fellowship Director & Assistant Medical Director Poison Center
+Christopher Hoyte, MD – Medical Director & Fellowship Director

-Dr. Christopher Hoyte is the Fellowship Director of the medical toxicology fellowship program at the Rocky Mountain Poison and Drug Safety.
-He is also the Associate Medical Director of the Poison Center.
-He sits on the Board of Directors for the American Academy of Clinical Toxicology and is an Assistant Professor at the University of Colorado School of Medicine in the Department of Emergency Medicine and the Section of Medical Toxicology.
+Dr. Hoyte is the Medical Director of the Rocky Mountain Poison Center.
+He is also the Fellowship Director of the Medical Toxicology Fellowship Program at RMPDS.
+He is an Associate Professor the University of Colorado School of Medicine in the Department of Emergency Medicine and the Section of Medical Toxicology.
+Additionally, he sits on the Board of Directors for the American Academy of Clinical Toxicology and is a member of the Medical Toxicology Subboard of the American Board of Emergency Medicine.
+He also is a member of the Editorial Board of Clinical Toxicology.
 Dr. Hoyte has published several book chapters in both emergency medicine and medical toxicology textbooks, as well as multiple peer-reviewed scientific manuscripts.
 He currently serves as the Medical Director of the Medical Toxicology Clinic at the University of Colorado Hospital.
 Dr. Hoyte attended Princeton University receiving his undergraduate degree in molecular biology and then attended NYU School of Medicine where he received his doctorate of medicine.
-He completed his medical toxicology fellowship at the Rocky Mountain Poison and Drug Safety in Denver, Colorado.
+He completed his medical toxicology fellowship at RMPDS in Denver, Colorado.
+Dr Hoyte is a fellow of the American Academy of Clinical Toxicology and the American College of Medical Toxicology.

 Janetta Iwanicki, MD – Medical Director NurseLine & Assistant Medical Director Poison Center

 Dr. Banerji attended University of Texas at Austin and received her PharmD in 1996.
 She then completed a pharmacy practice residency at University of California San Francisco (UCSF) from 1996-1997.
 She began her career as a pharmacist in the setting of clinical pharmacy at a busy Chicago academic hospital; specifically as a critical care pharmacist in the areas of neurosurgery, neurology, cardiology critical care units.
 She entered the poison center world in 1999 at the California Poison Control System in San Francisco and quickly became certified as a Specialist in Poison Information (CSPI) where she stayed in San Francisco until 2001.
 She relocated to Denver, Colorado at that time, and begun employment at RMPDS as a full-time CSPI.
 In 2003 she passed the American Board of Applied Toxicology exam (ABAT) and was promoted to Clinical Toxicology Coordinator and in charge of poison center education and training of new SPIs.
-Working closely with the RMPC Medical Director, Shireen has given over 15 presentations to health care professionals, and has authored 37 poster or platform presentations, and over 14 publications.
-She is currently in charge of all educational aspects for ongoing and new staff.
+In 2018 she became Managing Director of RMPC and in charge of all administrative, operational, clinical and educational aspects for ongoing and new staff.
+Dr. Banerji has given over 30 presentations to health care professionals, and has authored over 50 poster or platform presentations, and over 17 publications.
 She is a Colorado Preceptor for pharmacy students from 4 different pharmacy schools, and numerous PGY1 and PGY2 pharmacist residency programs.
 She works closely with the RMPC Fellowship Director in the area of medical toxicology fellow and rotator education.
 She holds faculty appointments with University of Colorado School of Pharmacy, University of Wyoming SOP, Creighton University SOP, and Regis University SOP.
 Committee involvement includes membership on AAPCC, AACT, ABAT, SEOW (State Epidemiology Outcomes Workgroup), and the Colorado Retail Marijuana Public Health Advisory Committee (RMPHAC).
-Together with the RMPC Operations Manager, Shireen is an active leader of the RMPC.
+Together with the RMPC Medical Director, Dr. Banerji represents the leadership team of RMPC.

 John Schwarz, PhD – Director of Biostatistics

-Dr. Schwarz currently serves as the Director of Biostatistics for the Rocky Mountain Poison & Drug Safety.
+Dr. Schwarz currently serves as the Director of Biostatistics for RMPDS.
 His team supports the RADARS® System programs through biostatistics, data management and scientific development.
 The team is responsible for designing and maintaining databases, drafting and reviewing study protocols and statistical analysis plans, providing analysis or consultation on analysis of the RADARS® System data, and advising the direction of data collection systems.

 Dr. Schwarz received his PhD from the University of North Carolina at Chapel Hill in biostatistics.
 His focus was on methodology related to genetics and epidemiology.
 While completing his degree, he worked with a private company that supported several NIH funded epidemiologic studies related to various health outcomes measuring different biomarkers as well as industry initiated pharmacological clinical trials.